-As is the case with any city, there are both perks and pitfalls of living in Dublin.
-Expats thinking of moving to the Emerald Isle would do well to arm themselves with all the facts before relocating to avoid any unexpected catches, snags or disappointments.
+As is the case with any city, living in Dublin has both perks and pitfalls.
+If you're considering moving to the Emerald Isle, arm yourself with all the facts before relocating to avoid any unexpected catches, snags or disappointments.
 A good start would be to check out our pros and cons of living in Dublin below.

 + PRO: Lots to do

-From pubs and bars to museums and cultural gems, expats are sure to find plenty to see and do in Dublin.
-Exploring Dublin's pub scene is a great way to meet locals, while culture lovers are bound to fall in love with Dublin's rich history.
+From pubs and bars to museums and cultural gems, you're sure to find plenty to see and do in Dublin.
+Must-see spots include the EPIC Irish Emigration Museum, the Museum of Literature Ireland (MoLI) and the National Museum of Ireland.
+Exploring Dublin's pub scene is a fantastic way to meet locals, while culture lovers will fall in love with Dublin's rich history.

 - CON: Early closing times

-Expats may be surprised to find that, despite Dublin's lively social scene, pubs tend to close around midnight, and public transport at any point after 11.30pm is a rarity.
+You may be surprised to find that, despite Dublin's lively social scene, pubs tend to close around midnight and public transport at any point after 11.30pm is a rarity.

 Accommodation in Dublin